cameron-fyfe/song_recommender/README.md

 ## Steps to use:
 1. Clone to this repository to your local machine.
 2. Install the `requirements.txt` file.
-This does not contain any 'funky' packages.
 3. Open your machine's CLI and navigate to the location of this repository.
 4. Run the following command within the CLI:
 `python3 song_recommendation.py "Name of Song" "Name of Artist" number_of_songs_to_output phone_number`